robertfeldt/BlackBoxOptim.jl/README.md

 BlackBoxOptim.jl
 ==============

 BlackBoxOptim is a (experimental, work-in-progress) global optimization framework for Julia (http://julialang.org/).
-It supports both multi- and single-objective optimization problems and is focused on (meta-)heuristic/stochastic algorithms (DE, PSO, CMA-ES etc) rather than more traditional, deterministic algorithms (as available in the Optim.jl library).
+It supports both multi- and single-objective optimization problems and is focused on (meta-)heuristic/stochastic algorithms (DE, PSO, CMA-ES etc) rather than more traditional, deterministic algorithms (that are often based on gradients/differentiability).

 Eventually we hope to provide a JuMP interface but since it is not clear if JuMP supports multiple objectives this is to be decided.